 - A Hong Kong Corporation as part of Annual Compliance in Hong Kong must follow the compliance requirements must hold an Annual General Meeting (AGM) for the first time within 18 months from incorporation date and every financial year.

 - An Annual General Meeting (AGM) must be performed for less than 15 months from the previous one and within a period of 9 months after the end of the Company's accounting reference period.

 - Complied with the Hong Kong law, Profit and Loss Account, and a balance sheet should be audited by the Hong Kong-registered auditors and filed with the Inland Revenue Department.
 Along with this, a director's report needs to be prepared, including the details based on the checklist of the Companies Ordinance.
-All these documents shall be approved by the directors and presented to the shareholders within 21 days before AGM.
+All these necessary papers shall be approved by the directors and presented to the shareholders within 21 days before AGM.